aaberbach/L5NeuronSimulation/docs/source/FullSimulation.rst

   * "cells_per_group": number of cells per functional group,
   * "cluster_radius": radius of the sphere that clusters are constrained to,
   * "group_radius": radius of the sphere that groups are constrained to
+* "file_current_clamp": name of file to use as current clamp

+* "record_cellvars": cellvars to record and on what part of the cell

+  * "vars": variable name
+  * "locs": location on cell ("all", "soma", "axon", "apic", "dend")

 * "inh_frs": inhibitory firing rates

   * "proximal": PV+, normal with \{"m":mean, "s":standard deviation\},